Indigenous peoples of California: Land Managemnent

+Colonization dramatically altered native ecosystems by disrupting Indigenous land management practices and introducing new species and agricultural systems.
+Ecological transformations stemming from colonial rule reshaped the availability of natural resources, often changing how Indigenous communities accessed and used plant and animal species.
+Spanish missionization and colonial policies suppressed practices such as controlled burning, which had previously maintained diverse and productive ecosystems, leading to long-term environmental change.
+As a result, while some Indigenous groups adapted and maintained elements of traditional foodways, the overall impact of colonization was a significant shift in coastal ecosystems and resource distribution.

+Before colonization, Indigenous practices created and sustained habitats favoring species like California voles, which thrive in open environments rather than dense vegetation.
+With the suppression of these practices during colonization, landscapes shifted toward denser shrubland and forested conditions, reducing suitable habitats for many native fauna.
+These ecological changes altered local microclimates and habitat structures, leading to declines or redistribution of species that depended on maintained grassland ecosystems.
+Over time, fauna and climate-related habitat patterns were reshaped by interrupting Indigenous environmental stewardship that had actively structured and stabilized their ecosystems.

 Society and culture

 Tribes lived in societies where men and women had different roles.
 Women were generally responsible for weaving, harvesting, processing, and preparing food, while men were generally responsible for hunting and other forms of labor.
-It was also noted by Juan Crespi and Pedro Fages of "men who dressed as women" being an integral part of native society.
+It was also noted by Juan Crespi and Pedro Fages of "men who dressed as women" being an integral part of Native society.
 The Spanish generally detested these people, who they referred to as joyas in mission records.
 With colonialism "joyas were driven from their communities by tribal members at the instigation of priests and made homeless."
 The joyas traditionally were responsible for death, burial, and mourning rituals and performed women's roles.

 Many tribes in Central California and Northern California practised the Kuksu religion, especially the Nisenan, Maidu, Pomo and Patwin tribes.
 The practice of Kuksu included elaborate narrative ceremonial dances and specific regalia.
 A male secret society met in underground dance rooms and danced in disguises at the public dances.

 In Southern California the Toloache religion was dominant among tribes such as the Luiseño and Diegueño.
 Ceremonies were performed after consuming a hallucinogenic drink made of the jimsonweed or Toloache plant (Datura meteloides), which put devotees in a trance and gave them access to supernatural knowledge.

 Native American culture in California was also noted for its rock art, especially among the Chumash of southern California.
 The rock art, or pictographs were brightly colored paintings of humans, animals and abstract designs, and were thought to have had religious significance.